PressPage: A Quick And Effective Corporate Social Media Newsroom

 Sébastien Willems (left) and Bart Verhulst from PressPage

-I met with PressPage earlier this week, a Dutch based startup that offers a quick and effective way for companies to transform their newsroom into a social media hub for journalists and customers.
+I met with PressPage earlier this week, a Dutch based startup that offers a quick and effective way for companies to transform their online newsroom into a social media hub for journalists and customers.

 I spoke with Bart Verhulst, CEO and with Sébastien Willems, chief developer, who said that an inspiration for their service was my five year old post Die!
 Press release!
 Die!
 Die!
 Die! -- a surprisingly influential 4am rant about how to improve the press release for the digital newsroom.